HemanjaliK/midterm/readme.md

-Given the extensive code snippets and the specific request to describe the use of design patterns, environment variables, logging, and exception handling strategies within the context of a GitHub repository, here's how you can structure the explanation and documentation.

 **Design Patterns:**

-Command Pattern
+Command Pattern:

 The Command pattern is used to encapsulate a request as an object, thereby allowing for parameterization of clients with queues, requests, and operations.
-This pattern is visible in the implementation of Command and CommandHandler classes.
+This pattern is visible in the implementation of **Command** and **CommandHandler** classes.

-a. # Command (Command class): An abstract base class that declares an interface for executing operations.
+- **Command (Command class):** An abstract base class that declares an interface for executing operations.
 See Command.
-b.
-ConcreteCommand (AddCommand, MultiplyCommand, etc.): Classes that extend the Command interface to implement specific operations.
+- **ConcreteCommand (AddCommand, MultiplyCommand, etc.):**Classes that extend the Command interface to implement specific operations.
 See AddCommand.
-c.
-Invoker (CommandHandler class): Asks the command to carry out the request.
+- **Invoker (CommandHandler class):** Asks the command to carry out the request.
 See CommandHandler.
-d.
-Client (App class): Creates a ConcreteCommand object and sets its receiver.
+- **Client (App class):** Creates a ConcreteCommand object and sets its receiver.
 See App.

-Factory Pattern
+Factory Pattern:

-While not explicitly implemented in the provided code, the method load_plugins in App resembles a Factory method pattern by dynamically loading and instantiating plugins (commands) without specifying the exact class of objects to create.
+While not explicitly implemented in the provided code, the method '**load_plugins**' in '**App**' resembles a Factory method pattern by dynamically loading and instantiating plugins (commands) without specifying the exact class of objects to create.

 **Environment Variables:**
 Environment variables are used for configuration that changes between environments; for example, 'DEVELOPMENT', 'TESTING', 'PRODUCTION'.
-The App class loads these variables at startup using the dotenv package and makes them available throughout the application.
+The '**App**' class loads these variables at startup using the '**dotenv**'package and makes them available throughout the application.

-Usage: See the implementation in App for how environment variables are loaded and accessed.
+- **Usage:** See the implementation in App for how environment variables are loaded and accessed.

 **Logging:**

 Logging is configured and used across the application to record various levels of information (INFO, ERROR, etc.), which aids in debugging and monitoring the application's runtime behavior.

-a.
-Configuration: A configuration file (logging.conf) defines the logging behavior, such as log file rotation and formatting.
+- **Configuration:** A configuration file ('**logging.conf**') defines the logging behavior, such as log file rotation and formatting.
 See logging.conf.
-b.
-Usage: The logging module is used within commands and the app framework to log messages.
+- **Usage:** The '**logging**' module is used within commands and the app framework to log messages.
 For example, see usage in AddCommand.

-Exception Handling:
+**Exception Handling:**

 LBYL (Look Before You Leap)